cowryao/CSCI6234-Final-Project/WatchAMovieTogether/README.md

 <strong>after install JDK:</strong> according to [this website](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) open environment window
 new system variables names <strong>JAVA_HOME</strong>, path is the path of jdk, for instance C:\Program Files\Java\jdk-13.0.2

-install this projectand use intelliJ to open the project.
+install this project and use intelliJ to open the project.
 Let maven install required packages.

-after open the project

-<strong> Check in intelliJ !!!</strong>
+After open the project <strong> Check in intelliJ !!!</strong>

 1. File-> Settings-> Java Compiler -> Project bytecode version == 13